Blazers’ Lillard has 71 pts and 13 3s, then gets drug tested

 Even Mitchell took notice.

-”My mom calls me and says (at)Dame-Lillard tied your record . you gotta get 72 now,” Mitchell posted on Twitter with some laughing emojis.
+“My mom calls me and says @Dame_Lillard tied your record … you gotta get 72 now,” Mitchell posted on Twitter with some laughing emojis.

 Lillard left the game with 44 seconds left, tied with Mitchell, Elgin Baylor (1960) and David Robinson (1994) for the eighth-most points scored in a game in NBA history.
 Wilt Chamberlain owns the league record with 100 for Philadelphia against New York on March 2, 1962, at Hershey, Pennsylvania.